|

 bat-hero stepping out with a villain?”

-was her little joke since the night of Barbara’s bridal shower.
+This was her little joke since the night of

-We logged into a chatroom where some of those faux-sensitive schmucks
+Barbara’s bridal shower.
+We logged into a chatroom where some of those

-thought they’d actually score points with women – get this - by pretending
+faux-sensitive schmucks thought they’d actually score points with women—get

-equals “More Complex” was their theory (I am not making this up), that’s what was
+Complex” was their theory (I am not making this up), that’s what was supposed to

-supposed to make them look deep when other guys were superficial: cupsize is
+make them look deep when other guys were superficial: cup size is inversely

 when they pointed to Black Canary and Catwoman as examples of heroines that were